 We have a substantial amount of indebtedness.
-As of September 30, 2004, we had approximately \$3.2 billion of consolidated debt.
+As of June 30, 2004, after giving effect to the issuance of the notes, our partial redemption of our 9 3/8% senior notes and our debt repurchases described under "Summary-Recent Developments," we would have had approximately \$3.2 billion of consolidated debt.
 Our substantial level of indebtedness increases the possibility that we may be unable to generate cash sufficient to pay when due the principal of, interest on, or other amounts due with respect to our indebtedness.
 Approximately 22% of our outstanding indebtedness bears interest at floating rates.
 As a result, our interest payment obligations on such indebtedness will increase if interest rates increase.
-In addition, we are permitted under certain of our senior note indentures to enter into swap agreements or similar transactions that increase our floating rate obligations.
+In addition, we are permitted under the indenture for our 7.50% senior notes due 2012 to enter into swap agreements or similar transactions that increase our floating rate obligations.
 Consequently, changes in interest rates could increase our interest payment obligations on our floating rate indebtedness or our payment obligations under any such swap agreements or similar transactions.
 Subject to certain restrictions under our existing indebtedness, we may also obtain additional long-term debt and working capital lines of credit to meet future financing needs.
 This would have the effect of increasing our total leverage.